eucesar/Python-Getting-Started-with-the-Language/README.md

    <img align="center" alt="Cesar-Java" height="100" width="60" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/java/java-original.svg">
 </p>

-> 🌱👨‍💻 - Compile and run java code.
-I learned about variables and flow control.
-Know the main types of Java.
-I created the site using the Alura course.
+> 🌱👨‍💻 - I learned Python 3 in practice.
+Create a game to learn the fundamental features of Python 3.
+And I compared the same game created in Python with C. I created the site using the Alura course.

 ## Download